ibm-cloud-docs/cloud-databases/howto-provisioning.md

 ## List of Additional Parameters
 {: #provisioning-parameters}

 * `backup_id`- A CRN of a backup resource to restore from.
-The backup must have been created by a database deployment with the same service ID.
+The backup must be created by a database deployment with the same service ID.
 The backup is loaded after provisioning and the new deployment starts up that uses that data.
 A backup CRN is in the format `crn:v1:<...>:backup:<uuid>`.
 If omitted, the database is provisioned empty.
 * `version` - The version of the database to be provisioned.
 If omitted, the database is created with the most recent major and minor version.
 * `disk_encryption_key_crn` - The CRN of a [Key Protect key](/docs/key-protect?topic=key-protect-view-keys), which is then used for disk encryption.
 A key protect CRN is in the format `crn:v1:<...>:key:<id>`.
 * `backup_encryption_key_crn` - The CRN of a [Key Protect key](/docs/key-protect?topic=key-protect-view-keys), which is then used for backup encryption.
 A key protect CRN is in the format `crn:v1:<...>:key:<id>`.
 Note: to use a key for your backups, you must first [enable the service-to-service delegation](/docs/cloud-databases?topic=cloud-databases-key-protect#byok-for-backups).